 Prescription osteoporosis treatments come in several forms, such as liquids, pills, injections and infusions.
 Your doctor can help you decide which form is best for you.
-Regardless of how you take prescription treatments, they typically work in one of two ways:
+Regardless of how you take prescription treatments, they typically work in 1 of 2 ways:

 Osteoporosis Treatments That Help Slow Bone Loss

 Your body naturally removes old bone and replaces it with new bone.
 When you have osteoporosis, more bone is being removed than being replaced.
 An antiresorptive treatment helps slow down the process of bone loss, maintaining the bone you have.
 The goal of an antiresorptive treatment is to preserve bone strength to reduce the risk of fracture.

 Osteoporosis Treatments That Help Build New Bone

 Anabolic osteoporosis treatments help build new bone by stimulating your body’s natural bone-building cells.
 The goal of anabolic treatment is to help build new bone — not just maintain the bone you already have — and to reduce the risk of fracture.

 Talking to a Bone Expert

 Of course, an osteoporosis plan that’s right for one person may not be right for another.
-Always talk to your doctor about treatment choices and remember, the doctor who treats your osteoporosis-related fracture — like a surgeon or emergency room doctor — may not be the same doctor who treats and provides ongoing care for your osteoporosis.
+Always talk to your doctor about treatment choices, but remember that the doctor who treats your osteoporosis-related fracture — like a surgeon or emergency room doctor — may not be the same doctor who treats and provides ongoing care for your osteoporosis.
 Make sure all of your doctors know that you’ve had a fracture, and make sure to discuss treatment plans for osteoporosis that may be right for you.

 Postmenopausal women who have had a low-impact fracture are 6 times more likely to have another fracture within 1 year, which is why having and maintaining an osteoporosis treatment plan should be a top priority.